Dynamo-Dream/A_Star_ALgo/README.md

 - **Pygame Window**: The visualization is displayed in a Pygame window, providing a user-friendly interface for interaction.

 This implementation not only serves as a demonstration of the A* search algorithm but also provides a valuable tool for understanding its behavior and performance in different scenarios.
 Users can experiment with different grid layouts, obstacle configurations, and heuristic functions to gain insights into how these factors affect the algorithm's efficiency and the resulting path.
-## The Motivation and Help was take from Youtube Video A* PAthfinding Visualization of Channel Tech With Tim
+#### The Motivation and Help was take from Youtube Video A* Pathfinding Visualization of Channel Tech With Tim
 <img src="https://github.com/Dynamo-Dream/A_Star_ALgo/blob/main/visual.png" alt="Example Image" width="500" height="500">